 Since the League’s debut, virtually every major champion of the Open era has played WTT, including Andre Agassi, Venus and Serena Williams, Pete Sampras, Stefanie Graf, Andy Roddick, Kim Clijsters, Bob and Mike Bryan, Martina Hingis, Maria Sharapova, Lindsay Davenport, John McEnroe, Jimmy Connors, Martina Navratilova, and Chris Evert.

 In July 2015, WTT became the fifth major professional team sports league in the U.S. to reach the 40th season milestone.
-In 2017, team owners Mark Ein and Fred Luddy acquired majority ownership of the organization.
-On the community side of the sport, WTT Community Tennis operates team leagues and events, providing grassroots programming throughout the year.
+Owned by innovator Fred Luddy and entrepreneur Eric Davidson, WTT’s 44th season plays from July 14 to July 31, with the league semifinals set for Aug.
+2 and the finals Aug.
+3. On the community side of the sport, WTT Community Tennis operates team leagues and events, providing grassroots programming throughout the year.

 Learn more about the history and league champions of World TeamTennis on the history page.